-Getting a job at a grocery store is one of the most common entry-level jobs in the U.S and in general.
-With the interesting work environment that’s different from your usual fast food or retail, more and more younger people, as well as those trying to start their career, are applying for grocery stores like Food Lion.
+Getting a job at a grocery store is one of the most common entry-level jobs in the U.S. and in general.
+With the interesting work environment that’s different from your usual fast food or retail, more and more younger people, as well as those trying to start their careers, are applying for grocery stores like Food Lion.

 Plus, who doesn’t love the smells and vibe of grocery stores?
 They just feel like childhood (Especially the bread section)